External Engine Components

 I machined a couple half-inch-thick aluminum blocks and placed one under each of the radiator's mounting feet.
 That leveled the radiator inlet nicely.

-As well as being more reliable, the radiator looks really nice.
+As well as being more reliable, the radiator looks really good.
 Too bad it's hidden away in the engine compartment!

 Somewhat later, I installed a new air duct in front of the radiator; the old one was pretty beat up.
 The new one was difficult to install and didn't fit well (typical modern replacement part), but I still managed to get it mounted acceptably.